 7) For productivity and growth, everyone will need to have a shared vision and understanding

 A shared understanding can’t be accomplished with documentation alone.
-What I mean by this is that outlining the vision for your part of the firm and team values in a document and emailing them to your team won’t be enough.
-You need to be having the right conversations, reminding them of where they fit into your part of the firm and why what they are doing is important, as well as instilling these values in everything that the team is doing.
-More often than not, good documentation is often the result of good conversations so have these conversations intentionally.
+So outlining the vision for your part of the firm and team values in a document and emailing them to your team isn’t enough.
+You need to be having the right conversations, reminding them of where they fit into your part of the firm and why what they are doing is important.
+You also need to instill these values in everything that the team is doing.
+More often than not, good documentation is often the result of good conversations; so have these conversations intentionally.
 If you develop a shared purpose and understanding as a team, this will make a massive difference to your productivity, performance, and growth moving forwards.

 Use these key factors to master virtual leadership

-If you help your employees develop the right skills, work with them instead of purely managing them, and support them with the right tools and training, you’ll soon be the type of leader that they need and you will have a strong team who trust each other and perform well.
+If you help your employees develop the right skills, work with them instead of purely managing them.
+Support them with the right tools and training.
+You’ll soon be the type of leader that they need and you’ll have a strong team who trust each other and perform well.
 I don’t know about you, but that’s the dream!